Cutie-Pi-Shell-community-project/qml-module-cutie/docs/types/modemsettings.md

 list&lt;CutieModem&gt;, readonly

-Holds a list if available modems.
+Holds a list of the available modems.
 See [CutieOfonoModem](ofonomodem) for information about interacting with the listed modems.